erazortt/DoViBaker/README.md

+While DoViBaker is the name of the main component, the package actually includes a suite of different tools:
+- [DoViBaker](#dovibaker): Bake a DolbyVision stream to a PQ stream
+- [DoViTonemap](#dovitonemap): static or dynamic tonemapping of a PQ stream
+- [DoViCubes](#dovicubes): applies different LUTs based on maxCll
+- [AVSCube](#avscube): applies a LUT to a stream
+- [DoViStatsFileLoader](#dovistatsfileloader): loads the stats-file created by StatsFileCreator.avs enabling DoViTonemap or DoViCubes to apply dynamic processing on non-DolbyVision PQ streams
+- [DoViLutGen.exe](#dovilutgenexe): creates LUTs for converting already tonemapped PQ streams to either HLG or SDR
+- [DoViAnalyzer.exe](#dovianalyzerexe): analyzes a given RPU.bin file
+- [StatsFileCreator.avs](#statsfilecreatoravs): analyzes a non-DolbyVision PQ stream and generates a stats-file which enables dynamic tonemapping
+- [LumaScaleHelper.avs](#lumascalehelperavs): manually compare a PQ stream to a pre-existing SDR stream to extract the lumaScale which can be given to DoViTonemap
+- [BetterGrayscale.avsi](#bettergrayscaleavsi): necessary for LumaScaleHelper.avs

 # DoViBaker
-Bake the DoVi into your clip

 This avisynth plugin reads the Base Layer, Enhancement Layer and RPU data from a profile 7 DolbyVision stream to create a clip with the DolbyVision data baked in.

 ## General information
-This plugin uses the metadata from and RPU file or from the inside stream itself to compose the DolbyVision HDR picture out of the Base Layer (BL) and Enhancement Layer (EL).
+This plugin uses the metadata from an RPU file or from the inside stream itself to compose the DolbyVision HDR picture out of the Base Layer (BL) and Enhancement Layer (EL).
 Display Management (DM) metadata will not be processed per default.
 It is however possible to further process the clip using DM data by explicitly enabling [Trims](#trims) or by the means of [DoViTonemap](#dovitonemap) or [DoViCubes](#dovicubes).

 ## Feeding the plugin
 To my knowledge there are currently three source libraries that can be used.
 It is advisable to choose one of them in a speed test on your machine.